ppy/osu-wiki/news/2018/2018-11-01-beatmap-spotlights-summer-2018.md

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/osu/sad-spring.jpg)](https://osu.ppy.sh/beatmapsets/745020)

 Last but not least, ::bor::{ user=4116573 } provides us with a stunning mapset of Draw The Emotional's "Sad Spring".
 The highest difficulty puts a huge focus on motion, with every object having just the right impact.
 The extravagant streamshapes feel very satisfying to play.
-All that accompanied by an ambitious and consistent spread with the help of ::Lasse::{ user=896613 } and [Aeril](https://osu.ppy.sh/users/4334976), this is a mapset everyone should try!
+All that accompanied by an ambitious and consistent spread with the help of ::Lasse::{ user=896613 } and ::Aeril::{ user=4334976 }, this is a mapset everyone should try!

 ### osu!taiko